ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-Presence of Mind in Accidents,
-Professor Wilder gives these short
-rules for action in case of accident:
 For dust in the eyes, avoid rubbing,
 and dash water into them; remove
 cinders, etc., with the round end of a